- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Timeline for Training

-A study conducted in the Netherlands has shown that dogs learn skills and retain them better with fewer sessions per week rather than daily training (1).
+A study conducted in the Netherlands has shown that a dog learns skills and retain them better with fewer sessions per week rather than daily training (1).
 The training might take more weeks but will require less time each week, with the payoff that your dog will remember your teachings.

 According to the study, daily training was less effective, even though the trainers invested the same total number of hours with the dog.